 Forgetting for a moment that a blog is public, these Chairs are not showing much faith in their fellow School Committee members if they honestly believe an elected public official would cowardly cower behind a cloak of anonymity.

-I have long believed that EVERY elected official should be required to keep a blog and to spend at least twenty minutes every day composing a post telling the public what they have done in the last twenty-four hours on the public's behalf.
-Any elected official that refuses to blog daily should be considered by the voters as violating the public trust.
+I have long believed that EVERY elected official should be required to keep a blog and to spend at least twenty minutes every weekday composing a post telling the public about what they have done in the last twenty-four hours on the public's behalf.
+Any elected official that refuses to blog regularly should be considered by the voters as violating the public trust.
 Indeed, a failure to blog should be considered sufficient grounds for removing that official from office in the next election.

 Here is a picture of the Old Chapel as it appeared in 1885.